narner/Arduino-AudioKitOSX/README.md

 AKOrchestra.addInstrument(instrument)
 AKOrchestra.start()
 ```

-That's all that's needed to set up a simple oscillator in AudioKit!

 The `Serial Communicator` calss conforms to the `ORSSerialPortDelegate`.
 When `serialPortWasOpened` is called, three instances of`ORSSerialPacketDescriptor` are created: one descriptor for each potentiometer, and one descriptor for the switch state.
 These descriptors specify that we should be listening for a packet that starts with the string values we logged in our Arduino sketch: